okcruby/okcruby.github.io/source/about/index.markdown

 that by forming okcruby, with the hopes that it would be a good way for Oklahoma Rubyists to connect and share ideas.
 We hope you will join us.

-OKC Ruby meets the 2nd Thursday of every month, 11:30-12:30 at The Exchange
+OKC Ruby meets the 2nd Thursday of every month, 11:30-12:30 at Prototek.

 #### Organizers
 [Jeremy Green][] ([@jagthedrummer][]) from [OctoLabs][]